-The trail winds into wooded, moderately sloped sections, through a tunnel underneath Rt.
+The trail winds through wooded, moderately sloped sections, through a tunnel underneath Rt.
 24 and alongside N. Tollgate road to its northern point.
 Significant sights along the way include:

-- A side trail (steeply sloped) to Liriodendron, the former summer home of Laetitia and Howard Kelly.
+- A side trail (steeply sloped) to the Liriodendron mansion, the former summer home of Laetitia and Howard Kelly.
 Dr Kelly was a successful surgeon and founding member of the Johns Hopkins Medical College.
 The Harford County Department of Parks & Recreation currently maintains the property as an events venue and small museum.
 Plentiful parking is available in the parking lot at the end of the Liriodendron spur.

 - An overlook view of the Harford County Equestrian Center and the surrounding countryside that was visible to train passengers on the MA & PA Railroad.

 - A lighted tunnel that goes under MD Rt.
 24.

 - A new 1.2 mile section was added in April 2022.
 Called the Bel Forest section.
 This extension going north of Bel Air includes various neighborhoods as well

 as the Bel Air Memorial Gardens and includes a new short boardwalk on Ma Pa road.